ashrinc/moviesocc/README.md

-Movie Socials
+🎬 Movie Socials

-Movie Socials is a MERN stack web application where users can browse movies, add them to their wishlist, rate movies, and connect with friends.
+Movie Socials is a MERN stack web application where users can:

+🍿 Browse movies

+💖 Add movies to their wishlist

+⭐ Rate movies and view average ratings

+👥 Connect with friends

 Admins can manage movies and users.
 This project demonstrates a full-stack application with authentication, authorization, and social features.

-Features
+✨ Features
 User Features

-Sign up, login, and manage profile
+📝 Sign up, login, and manage profile

-Browse movies
+🍿 Browse movies

-Add movies to wishlist
+💖 Add movies to wishlist

-Rate movies and see average ratings
+⭐ Rate movies and view average ratings

-Search and send friend requests
+🔍 Search for users and send friend requests

-Accept/reject friend requests
+✅ Accept or reject friend requests

-View list of friends and their wishlists
+👥 View list of friends and their wishlists

 Admin Features

-Login as admin
+🔑 Login as admin

-Add, edit, and delete movies
+➕ Add, ✏️ Edit, and ❌ Delete movies

-Manage users
+👤 Manage users

-Technologies Used
+💻 Technologies Used

 Frontend: React, React Router, Axios

 Backend: Node.js, Express.js, MongoDB, Mongoose, JWT authentication

-Other: bcryptjs for password hashing, cors, dotenv
+Other: bcryptjs (password hashing), cors, dotenv